katm201/lodash-exercises/README.md

 This repo isn't currently set up as a teaching aid, but if you'd like to play around with it, you'll need `node` and the `npm` and `jest` CLIs installed on your computer.

 To get started, run either `npm install` or `yarn install` to install the node modules indicated in the `package.json`.
 Once that's complete, you can run tests on the exercises with either `jest` or `npm test` in the terminal.
-To see a test coverage report run `jest --coverage`.
+To see a test coverage report, run `jest --coverage`.